HCDigitalScholarship/ds-cookbook/XSLT/xslt.md

-This tutorial will cover some usages of XSLT language in transforming XML to HTML files.
+This tutorial will cover some usages of XSLT language in transforming XML to HTML files including ***Loop*** in xslt.
 There are a lot more than I have known about XSLT and can cover here at this point.
 So, when you discover more about using XSLT, please add to this document.
+Useful tutorials I have used are from [Moziila](https://developer.mozilla.org/en-US/docs/Web/XSLT) and [Microsoft](https://msdn.microsoft.com/en-us/library/ms256058(v=vs.110).aspx)
 ## Introduction for XSLT
 Extensible Stylesheet Language Transformations (XSLT) is an XML-based language for transformation of XML documents.
 XML documents are both human-readable and machine-readable documents marked up based on a set of encoding rules.
 From my understanding, an XSLT file finds tags, and apply specific HTML templates to specific tags.